 A summary of the relevant circumstances, including details (role name & responsibilities) of the individual’s current role.

-An assessment of why a Mutually Agreed Exit is the most appropriate course of action.
+An assessment of why a MAE is the most appropriate course of action.

 The steps taken to support the individual or any steps taken for performance related issues